 Most of the time, the occasional cough is just that: Your dog coughing in the same way that you do, perhaps to clear your throat or get rid of a bit of dust, saliva, or other irritants tickling your windpipe.

 But sustained or problematic coughing in dogs always has some kind of explanation.
 Here are some of the most common causes of coughing in dogs.

 Tracheal collapse is another common cause of the honking cough.
 It's just what it sounds like: The trachea collapses in on itself, occurring when the rings of cartilage that surround the trachea weaken.
 This phenomenon most often affects small breed dogs and toy breeds, but it can occur in other dogs as well.
 It's especially likely to occur if your dog pulls against their collar during walks, and it can be more likely to occur in obese dogs or during hot and humid weather.

 If you get something stuck in your throat, you cough.
 So does your dog.
 Foreign objects stuck in your dog's throat will, of course, make him or her cough in response.
 A foreign body stuck in the esophagus can be a very serious issue because it can block airflow.

-Various conditions are included under the "umbrella" term of heart disease, including dilated cardiomyopathy, heartworm disease, and congestive heart failure.
-These conditions sometimes cause a cough, usually on the "wetter" end of the sound spectrum.
+Various conditions can be attributed to heart problems and sometimes cause a cough, usually on the "wetter" end of the sound spectrum.
 These are serious health concerns, so it's important to report a wet cough to your veterinarian right away.